xuxianda/saber/README.md

 #### Future plan

 > Supports reporting of device hardware information (CPU, GPU, Mem, Temp), log files, text, and other data.
-Provide TCP,
-> Modbus, and MQTT reporting methods.
+> Provide TCP,Modbus, and MQTT reporting methods.
 > The captured data is directly inserted into the database or message middleware.